bmcserverautomation/bdc-demo-uploads/README.md

 # bdc-demo-uploads
 #
-# This is a repo for the demo environments to post deltas to.
+# This is a repo for scripts about BMC Automation & Security Operations products, including SecOps Response Service, Threat Director, and Server Automation.
+Sometimes the demo environments will post things too.